security-force-monitor/sfm-research-handbook-old/es/whowasincommand/unitrec.md

 This page gives an overview of the data that visitors to WhoWasInCommand will find in a unit record.

-This includes descriptions of different sections of the unit page, the data fields used to create it and links to more information about each field.
+This includes descriptions of different sections of the unit page, the data fields that are used to create it and links to more information about each field.

 ## Title area {#anatomy_unit_record_title}